mhsiungw/min/docs/03-Javascript/01-common-js-interview-quesitons.md

 <br/>

 5. How do you write asynchronous code in JavaScript?
    Before ES8(2017) we use promise and promise chain to write asynchronous code.
-But with async/await syntax introducing in 2017, We have a more intuitive option.
+But with async/await syntax introduced in 2017, We have a more intuitive option.

     For example: